AlanLuu/lox-go/README.md

         - Strings: the length is the number of characters in the string
     - `List(length)`, which returns a new list of the specified length, where each initial element is `nil`
     - `ord(c)`, which returns an integer that represents the Unicode code point of the character `c`, where `c` is a string that contains a single Unicode character
+    - `Set(element1, element2, ..., elementN)`, which takes in a variable number of arguments and returns a set with the arguments as set elements with all duplicate elements removed.
+If an argument cannot be stored in a set, a runtime error is thrown
     - `sleep(duration)`, which pauses the program for the specified duration in seconds
     - `type(element)`, which returns a string representing the type of the element
 - This Lox REPL supports typing in block statements with multiple lines